sdomanskyi/mitten_TDC19/README.md

 + Thomas Bertus (bertusth@msu.edu)
 + Prof. Carlo Piermarocchi (piermaro@msu.edu)

+## Method description

 This repository contains source code from [synapse.org: mitten_TDC19](https://www.synapse.org/#!Synapse:syn22175932) and documentation on how to run the scripts.

 The method writeup can be found on synapse [Wiki page](https://www.synapse.org/#!Synapse:syn20330693/wiki/604067) of our team.

+Here we provide pre-trained models in form of the signature matrices for Submissions 1, 2, 3 of the Final Round of the challenge for both coarse-grained and fine-grained subchallenges.
+The spreadsheet files are in `signature` directory of this repository.
+The name of each of the 6 signature matrices contains subchallenge identifier and final round number:

++ File `coarse_final_round_2.xlsx` contains all markers from `coarse_final_round_1.xlsx` plus 63 additional markers for CD4.T.cells and 5 additional markers for CD8.T.cells.
+File `coarse_final_round_3.xlsx` is identical to `coarse_final_round_1.xlsx`.

++ File `fine_final_round_2.xlsx` contains all markers from `fine_final_round_1.xlsx` plus 150 additional markers for myeloid.dendritic.cells and 9 additional markers for memory.CD4.T.cells.
+File `fine_final_round_3.xlsx` contains all markers from `fine_final_round_1.xlsx` plus 5 additional markers for myeloid.dendritic.cells and 9 additional markers for memory.CD4.T.cells.

 ## Installation